PardeepChahar/Jenkins-Notes/index.md

 3. Run docker on other system
 4. Enable remote(tcp) execution of docker commad on docker server
 5. Add docker in cloud node on jenkins
-6. Create job:
+6. Create job(step 7-13):
-  a.
-Take code from github
+7. Take code from github
-  b.
-Use webhook trigger
+8. Use webhook trigger
-  c.
-Restrict job on docker server
+9. Restrict job on docker server
-  d.
-Define which image to be used for launching docker container
+10. Define which image to be used for launching docker container
-  e.
-Add maven command to be executed
+11. Add maven command to be executed
-  f.
-Deoloy package on docker container itself
+12. Deoloy package on docker container itself
-  g.
-Also enable artifact
+13. Also enable artifact